 So now that you know why it’s crucial to have a Facebook page as a realtor, let’s talk about the best ways to use it to your advantage.

-5 Steps to Winning More Real Estate Clients on Facebook
+5 Steps to Finding and Winning More Real Estate Leads on Facebook

 Follow each of these tips and you’ll have a booked appointment calendar in no time: